jaideep6214/Codechef_February_Long_Challenge/README.md

 In the first query, the answer is just the sum of elements of A (modulo 998,244,353), which is 1+3+5+2=11.

 In the second query, the answer is the sum of bitwise XORs for all subsequences with length 1 or 2, which is 1+3+5+2+(1⊕3)+(1⊕5)+(1⊕2)+(3⊕5)+(3⊕2)+(5⊕2)=34

+# Question-9: You are given a rooted tree with N nodes (numbered 1 through N; node 1 is the root).
+For each i (1≤i≤N−1), the parent of the node i+1 is pi.

+You need to answer Q queries.
+(Sounds quite familiar!)
+For each query, first, W tasks are given to node V. These tasks are processed in the tree in the following way:

+When a node receives a tasks and it has no children, all a tasks are executed by this node.
+Otherwise, i.e. if the node has K>0 children, where K is a divisor of a, then this node gives a/K of these tasks to each of its children.
+This process is performed recursively by each child on the tasks it receives.
+Otherwise, i.e. if the node has K>0 children, but K is not a divisor of a, all a tasks are ignored and none of this node's children receive any tasks.
+For each query, find the number of tasks that are not executed, i.e. end up ignored, possibly after passing down the tree.

+Input
+The first line of the input contains a single integer N.
+The second line contains N−1 space-separated integers p1,p2,…,pN−1.
+The third line contains a single integer Q.
+Q lines follow.
+Each of these lines contains two space-separated integers V and W describing a query.
+Output
+For each query, print a single line containing one integer ― the number of tasks that are not executed.

+Constraints
+1≤N,Q≤105
+1≤pi≤N for each valid i
+the graph described on the input is a tree
+1≤V≤N
+1≤W≤106
+Subtasks
+Subtask #1 (20 points): N≤100
+Subtask #2 (80 points): original constraints

+Example Input
+5
+1 1 2 2
+2
+1 10
+1 20
+Example Output
+5
+0
+# Question-10:There are $N$ points in a plane (numbered $1$ through $N$).
+For each valid $i$, the coordinates of the $i$-th point are $(X_i, Y_i)$.
+No three of these points are collinear.
+Let's denote a line segment between points $u$ and $v$ by $(u,v)$.

+You are given a Delaunay triangulation of those points, which consists of $M$ triangles (numbered $1$ through $M$).
+For each valid $i$, the vertices of the $i$-th triangle are the points $P_{i,1}, P_{i,2}, P_{i,3}$.

+You may perform the following operation any number of times (possibly zero):

+Flip diagonal segment $(u,v)$: If there is a convex quadrilateral that contains this segment as a diagonal and does not contain any points other than its vertices, erase this segment and draw a new segment corresponding to the other diagonal of this quadrilateral.
+(Note that some segments cannot be flipped.
+It can be proved that if such a quadrilateral exists, it is unique and the result is also a triangulation.)
+Then, you should perform the following operation some number of times:

+Remove a segment $(u,v)$ that is shared by two regions with finite areas.
+When it is removed, the number of regions decreases by one.
+A region is defined as a maximal set in the plane such that it does not contain any of the given points or currently existing segments and it is possible to move from each point in this set to any other point in this set without crossing any edge.
+Note that a region is not necessarily convex.
+Two regions share a line segment if it is possible to move from one of these regions to the other one by crossing only this segment.

+After performing all operations, there must be exactly $R$ regions with finite areas.
+Let $A_1, A_2, \ldots, A_R$ be these areas sorted in non-decreasing order.
+You are given the desired areas $B_1, B_2, \ldots, B_R$ of the regions, also sorted in non-decreasing order.
+Your goal is to make $\sum_{i=1}^R |B_i - 2\cdot A_i|$ as small as possible by performing operations.
+However, you may only perform up to $1,024$ operations of the first type; note that the number of operations of the second type must always be $M-R$.

+Input
+The first line of the input contains three space-separated integers $N$, $M$ and $R$.
+$N$ lines follow.
+For each valid $i$, the $i$-th of these lines contains two space-separated integers $X_i$ and $Y_i$.
+$M$ more lines follow.
+For each valid $i$, the $i$-th of these lines contains three space-separated integers $P_{i,1}$, $P_{i,2}$ and $P_{i,3}$.
+The last line contains $R$ space-separated integers $B_1, B_2, \ldots, B_R$.
+Output
+First, print a line containing a single integer $F$ ($F \leq 1024$) denoting the number of operations of the first type.
+Then, print $F$ lines.
+Each of these lines should contain two space-separated integers $u$ and $v$ denoting that you want to flip a diagonal segment $(u,v)$.
+Finally, print $M-R$ lines.
+Each of these lines should contain two space-separated integers $u$ and $v$ denoting that you want to remove a segment $(u,v)$.
+Example Input
+8 7 5
+0 11
+1 5
+2 12
+5 0
+10 12
+12 6
+13 5
+13 11
+1 2 3
+5 3 2
+8 5 6
+7 8 6
+4 7 6
+2 4 6
+5 2 6
+13 17 18 48 135
+Example Output
+2
+6 8
+2 5
+2 6
+6 7